Norbit24/wnmp/readme.md

     phpMyAdmin makes managing MySQL databases easy.
 Download the phpMyAdmin files and place it in www/phpmyadmin/ (requires PHP to be installed!).

+## New Installer Script (Basic)

+-   **install.exe** Installation Script

+    Newly built install script can facilitate in installation of all necessary components.
+It is a very rough version that doesn't tell you much of anything and might break when new versions are released.
+But don't let that scare you.
+-   Latest Versions

+    The script should pull the latest versions of Nginx, PHP, MySQL and Memcached (windows binary).
+If you have issues let me know.
+-   Usage:
+    Similar to the server file, use one of the same argument switches to keep from installing something.
+For instance, `install -m` will install everything but MySQL.

+---

 # Running the Server

 After each package has been placed in the correct folder then run the serve.exe with the following options: